 Expected Impact Project Stage Mitigation Measures Implementing Entity Sediment transport in river/ drainage channel leading to increased TDS and turbidity.
-Implementation All Bundhs constructed for dewatering purpose and the desilted materials temporarily stored in riverbed shall be removed and entire work zone shall be levelled properly before monsoon period to maintain natural river/ drainage channel flow, and to minimise soil and sediment transportation to downstream and water pollution.
-Immediate clearance of excess sand/ muck/soil from river/ drainage channel bed to minimize the erosion potential and sediment transportation into river/ drainage channel water which may cause increased water turbidity or TDS Contractor Over desiltation and/or desiltation in unplanned area / manner may Pre- implementation Contractors having prior experience executing earthwork as per designed sectional profiles e.g. channel desiltation, embankment construction etc. would be selected DPMU/ SPMU aggravate environmental impact Contractor shall conduct site specific testing of desilted materials to assess the appropriateness for different users.
+Implementation All bund constructed for dewatering purpose shall be removed and entire work zone shall be levelled properly before monsoon period to maintain natural river/ drainage channel flow, minimise soil and sediment transportation to downstream and water pollution.
+Immediate collection and clearance of excess sand/ muck/soil from river/ drainage channel bed to minimize the erosion potential and sediment transportation into river/ drainage channel water which may cause increased water turbidity or TDS; Contractor Over desiltation and/or desiltation in unplanned area / manner may Pre- implementation Contractors having prior experience of river/ drainage channel desiltation and well-trained staff should only be selected for desiltation of Mundeswari river & other 41 drainage channel.
+DPMU/ SPMU aggravate environmental impact Contractor shall conduct site specific testing of desilted materials to assess the appropriateness for different users.
 Contractor Preparation of Safety and Security plan by the Contractor before initiation of desiltation work.
-Contractor Preparation and submission desiltation plan including disposal plan with action time chart and risk management plan to the Project Manager for approval prior to carrying out desiltation operations.
+Prepared and submit desiltation plan including disposal plan with action time chart and risk management plan to DPMU and SPMU for approval prior to carrying out desiltation operations.
 Desiltation plan should be prepared considering its location w.r.t environmental sensitive locations/ archaeological locations/ cultural festival/ pollution influx in the area/ quality & texture of desilted material/ available depth etc. through local sources and past experience.
-Contractor Health impact on workers and local Implementation Desilting contractor should follow the defined safety procedures to avoid accidents and spills.
-Contractor community due to desiltation operation Implementation Inform local community prior to desiltation operation to avoid any conflict arising from desiltation operation.
-Contractor/ DPIU Sediment release, transportation and mixing with water during desiltation Implementation No stacking of desilted material on river bed or agricultural field during monsoon period; Immediate shifting of desilted materials from stream to temporary stacking point; Early evacuation of desilted material from set-back zone to next point to minimize the potential re-deposition into river water which may cause soil and sediment transportation in downstream.
+Contractor Contractor Health impact on workers and local Implementation Desilting contractor should follow the defined safety procedures to avoid accidents and spills.
+Contractor community due to desiltation operation 1 Inform local community prior to desiltation operation to avoid any conflict arising from desiltation operation.
+Contractor/ DPIU T 1 4 4 Dewatering of desilted material and associated water and soil contamination and sediment transportation Implementation Desilted material should be temporarily stored on setback zone to drain out water; tail water shall properly be channelized in a sump to settle down sediment; sediment free filtrate water will be discharged into downstream river water.
+Sediment settling sump shall be cleaned regularly to avoid over-flow.
+Tail water shall not be discharged directly to downstream river water without sediment trapping; Regular monitoring of the excess water at sediment trapping system shall be done.
+This will help in assessing the efficiency of sediment trap system provided at site.
+Contractor Sediment release, transportation and mixing with water during desiltation Implementation No stacking of desilted material on river bed or agricultural field during monsoon period; Immediate shifting of desilted materials from stream to temporary stacking point; Early evacuation of desilted material/ dewatered sand material from set-back zone to next point to minimize the potential for erosion into river water which may cause soil and sediment transportation in downstream.
 Proper levelling of work zone before monsoon.
-Contractor Soil pollution due to temporary stacking of desilted materials; on river set back zone (berm land within riverbed) Implementation Silt waste management plan given in Section 7.3.3 shall be applied Desiltation material will temporarily be stored on river set back zone located on one/ both side of river using bottom lining with thick tarpaulin sheet, in case of land where agricultural activity takes place.
 Contractor